FMMT666/launchpad.py/README.md

       PARAMS: <number>     number of the LED to control
               <colorcode>  OPTIONAL, a number from 0..127
       RETURN:

+### LedCtrlFlashByCode( number, [colorcode] )

+    Flashes an LED between to colors.
+    The first color can be set by any "LedCtrl...()" command, the second color and the activation of the flashing is then done by this method.
+    Flashing can be turned off by simply sending another on/off command.

+    Notice that there is no RGB control variant of this method (not supported by Launchpad).

+      PARAMS: <number>     number of the LED to control
+              <colorcode>  OPTIONAL, a number from 0..127
+      RETURN:

+      EXAMPLES:
+              LP.LedCtrlRawByCode( 81, 16 )      # set top left LED (#81) to green ("16") (Mk2)
+              LP.LedCtrlFlashByCode( 81, 6 )     # now set 2nd color to red ("6") and flash LED #81

+              LP.LedCtrlXY( 0, 1, 63, 63, 63 )   # set top left LED to white (Mk2)
+              LP.LedCtrlFlashByCode( 81, 6 )     # now set 2nd color to red ("6") and flash LED #81

 ### LedCtrlXY( x, y, red, green, [blue], [mode] )